SpongePowered/SpongeDocs/source/server/getting-started/installation.rst

 1. Download the correct Forge release for your Minecraft version from the `Minecraft Forge website <http://files.minecraftforge.net/>`_.
 #.
 Run the provided Forge installer.
 A new Forge profile will be created in the Minecraft launcher.
 #.
 Open the Minecraft launcher, and select the new Forge profile.
 #.
-Click "Options" and click "Open Game Dir."
+Click "Options" and click "Open Game Dir".
 #.
 Download the Sponge coremod from the Sponge website and put it into the ``mods`` folder.
 Create the folder if it does not yet exist.
 #.
 You may now open a single-player world to LAN.